YJAJ/YJAJ.github.io/blog/_posts/2019-03-11-notes-on-vqa.markdown

 </head>

-The purpose of this post is to summarise trends in Visual Question Answering (VQA) from [Kafle and Kanan (2016)](https://arxiv.org/abs/1610.01465) as to:
+The purpose of this post is to summarise trends in Visual Question Answering (VQA) from ["Visual Question Answering: Datasets, Algorithms, and Future Challenges" by Kafle and Kanan (2016)](https://arxiv.org/abs/1610.01465) as to:

  * what datasets are available;
  * what models are used for exploring VQA; and